GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 This traffic is presumed either to have been corrupted in transit or to have been sent by someone other than the legitimate sender of traffic for the channel, possibly by an attacker or a misconfigured sender.
 If these packets are addressed to an (S,G) that is used for reception in one or more known channels, the client MAY leave these channels with reason "Excessive Spurious traffic".

+## Retransmission of information
+In addition to the mechanisms used for retransmission described in {{Section 13.3 of RFC9000}} and {{Section 5.2 of RFC9221}} the following rules apply to the newly introduced frames:

+- As the properties carried in MC_ANNOUNCE frames can not change during the lifetime of a channel, information contained in them can be retransmitted one to one.
+- Since conditions of the client or channel can have changed by the time a retransmission of an MC_JOIN, MC_LEAVE or MC_RETIRE channel becomes necessary, a retransmission might no longer be required or even appropriate.
+A retransmission MUST only occur if the channel in question should still be joined/left/retired.
+- Retransmission of information contained in MC_ACK frames MUST be handled exactly as with regular ACK frames.
+- For the 4 remaining frames, MC_KEY, MC_INTEGRITY, MC_LIMITS and MC_STATE, retransmissions MUST include the most up to date information, i.e. the most recent key, integrity hash, client limits or state.

 # Frames Carried in Channel Packets

 Multicast channels will contain normal QUIC 1-RTT data packets (see {{Section 17.3.1 of RFC9000}}) except using the Channel ID instead of a Connection ID.
 The packets are protected with the keys derived from the secrets in MC_KEY frames for the corresponding channel.